How Can You Get a Mortgage With a Tax Lien: Step-by-Step Strategies?

 Challenging Timing: Applying immediately after establishing a payment plan or before any resolution steps.
 Consider alternative products like DSCR loans for faster approval.

-Construction Loan Specific Considerations
+What Are the Construction Loan Specific Considerations?

 Construction financing with a tax lien requires additional planning because these loans carry inherent risk that lenders carefully evaluate.